Dasrg/steam-rateup-bot/README.md

 <b>Using:</b>
 1. Add to the `bot.txt` textfile accounts login data (`login:password:shared_secret` in the each line).
 Your need to use steam accounts without any restrictions ($5 spend).
 2. In the `config.json` set id of the content (your content link: "steamcommunity.com/sharedfiles/filedetails/?id=<b>XXXXXXXXXXX"</b>, enter in the config <b>XXXXXXXXXXX</b>).
 Set the `perChunk` and `betweenChunks` parameters.
+If you want to favorite count boost set `"favorites": true` and enter `appid` (for CS:GO Artworks `"appid": 767`)

 Config example:
 ```
 {
-	"id": "1234567890",
+	"id": "2164876148",
-	"perChunk": 5,
+	"perChunk": 3,
-	"betweenChunks": 10000
+	"betweenChunks": 15000,
+	"likes": true,
+	"favorites": false,
+	"appid": "730"
 }
 ```